-Throughout its history, this important painting has been displayed frequently and loaned extensively and the varnish is now discoloured and patchy, causing deadening of the colours and loss of the illusion of depth.
+Throughout its history, this important painting has been displayed frequently and loaned extensively causing the varnish to become discoloured and patchy, resulting in a deadening of the colours and the loss of the illusion of depth.

 Following a thorough examination in late 2014, the following treatments were identified as necessary: